 Recruiters are the people who are working so hard to find the best candidates for a job vacancy, so a LinkedIn recruiter account can be their magic wand.

-But this wand is not always the most suitable thing for everyone, just like how Harry Potter found his perfect stick, everyone must see if LinkedIn’s different tools suit them or not.
+However, this wand is not always the most suitable thing for everyone, just like how Harry Potter found his perfect stick.
+Everyone must see if LinkedIn’s different tools suit them or not.

 FAQ